infomaniac50/ms5607-python/README.md

 # ms5607
 Python 3 library for MS5607-02BA03 pressure sensor for Raspberry Pi over i2c.

-Based off of [Python 3 library for MS5803-14BA](https://github.com/NickCrews/ms5803py).
+Based off of [Python 3 library for MS5803-14BA](https://github.com/NickCrews/ms5803py) and parts of [Python i2c interface for the MS5607 altimeter](https://github.com/rsolomon/py-MS5607).
 Some of the math is complicated when correcting raw readings to actual temperatures and pressures, that math can be verified from the [MS5607-02BA03 datasheet](http://www.te.com/commerce/DocumentDelivery/DDEController?Action=showdoc&DocId=Data+Sheet%7FMS5803-14BA%7FB3%7Fpdf%7FEnglish%7FENG_DS_MS5803-14BA_B3.pdf%7FCAT-BLPS0013).

 Supports reading the pressure and temperature values from the sensor at any of the supported OverSampling Rates (OSR).
 A higher OSR leads to greater resolution/accuracy but requires a longer conversion time.
 The supported OSR rates are [256, 512, 1024, 2048, 4096], also available at `MS5607.OSRs`.
+## Prerequisites

+### Pipenv

+Read [Pipenv: Python Dev Workflow for Humans](https://docs.pipenv.org/) and (Installing Pipenv](https://docs.pipenv.org/install/#installing-pipenv) for instructions on how to use and install Pipenv.

 ## Installation
 Clone this repository and run